DazEdword/go-gin-dockerised/README.md

 make test       # Run tests
 ```

+Bring all services up with `make up` and then visit `http://localhost:8080/`.

 ## Database setup
 The user and database `gogin` will be created by the Postgres' init script automatically.